 2010 March - Voters overwhelmingly reject a referendum proposal to pay the UK and the Netherlands 4bn euros (£3.4bn) worth of compensation for the collapse of the Icesave bank.

 2010 April - The IMF clears a further $160m (£104m) tranche of the aid package that was granted in 2008 but for which payment was delayed on account of the wrangling over compensation claims for the collapse of Icesave.

 2010 July - Formal talks on Iceland's EU accession begin.

 2010 December - Government agrees new deal to repay the UK and the Netherlands the 4bn euros (£3.4bn) they lost when the Icesave bank collapsed in 2008.
 Under the terms of the new settlement, repayments will begin in 2016 and will be completed by 2046.

 Iceland says it will unilaterally increase its mackerel fishing quota by nearly 17,000 tonnes in 2011.

 2011 - Economy registers first signs of growth in response to austerity programme.
 Growth is maintained at an average annual level of 2.5% over the next seven quarters, and unemployment begins to fall fast.

 2012 February - The credit rating agency Fitch raises Iceland's sovereign rating to BBB-, which makes the country once again fit for investment.

 2012 July - President Grimsson wins a record fifth term in office, beating his rival by nearly 20 percentage points.

 2012 September - IMF praises Iceland's economic recovery.

 2013 January - The debt dispute with Britain and the Netherlands over Icesave bank approaches resolution when a European court clears the government of failing to guarantee minimum levels of compensation for British and Dutch savers.

 Iceland awards two licences for oil and gas exploration and production to Faroe Petroleum and Valiant Petroleum, with Norway taking a 25% stake in both.

-2013 April - The opposition Independence and Progressive parties win parliamentary election in backlash against Social Democrats' austerity measures.
+2013 April - The opposition Progressive and Independence parties win parliamentary election in backlash against Social Democrats' austerity measures.
 They are conservative and Eurosceptic in policy.
-Progressive leader Sigmundur David Gunnlaugsson receives mandate to form government.